ableplayer/ableplayer/README.md

 -   **data-youtube-id** - optional; 11-character YouTube ID, to play the YouTube video using *Able Player*.
 -   **data-youtube-desc-id** - optional; 11-character YouTube ID of the described version of a video.
 See the section below on *YouTube Support* for additional information.
 -   **data-youtube-nocookie** - optional; if set to "true" the YouTube video will be embedded using the "youtube-nocookie.com" host.
+-   **data-vimeo-id** - optional; ID of a video on Vimeo, to play the Vimeo video using *Able Player*.
+-   **data-vimeo-desc-id** - optional; ID of the described version of a video on Vimeo.
+See the section below on *Vimeo Support* for additional information.
 -   **height** - height of the video in pixels.
 -   **poster** - path to an image file.
 Will be displayed in the player until the video is played.